Rijal Almaa

 Rijal Almaa or Rijal Almaa (رجال ألمع) is a village located in the Asir province, Saudi Arabia.
 It is about 50 km west of Abha, in the southwest of Saudi Arabia.
 The village is more than 900 years old.
 The village had an ideal location through which it linked the people coming from Yemen and the Levant through the Holy City of Mecca and Medina.
 As a result, it became a regional trade center.

 Rijal Almaa contains around 60 multi-story buildings made of stone, clay and wood.
 The village has historical significance as it has a number of long and old fortresses.
 As the village is open for visitors, people can reach the place through a number of ways including Sawda Center, Aqabat Sama, Muhayil Asir and Hobail.

 Description

-The village includes several buildings, which consist of several floors, some reaching eight floors, they were made of stones and they also have colored wooden windows.
+The village includes several stone buildings, some reaching as many as eight floors, featuring distinctive colored wooden windows.
 They also contain inscriptions that appear on the interior walls of rooms.
 The art used in these inscriptions is known as the "Al-Qatt art", in which harmonious shapes and colors are usually placed by village women.
-In the outer courtyards of the houses, there are some wooden chairs and furnished mats, with shapes colored in green, white, yellow, and red, also present on the windows and wooden doors.
+The outer courtyards of the houses often have wooden chairs and furnished mats featuring the green, white, yellow, and red geometric shapes that are also present on the windows and wooden doors.